vvennela/vvennela/README.md

 ### I'm a dev.

 Working on ML stuff.
 In the past I've shipped:
-1. real time news translator and trader
-2. a tool for building medical chronologies accurately, deterministically and speedily
-3. a bunch of RAG
+1. some trading applications.
+2. some legal tooling.
+3. some rag services.
 4. some cool ML research work.
+5. some defi infra.
-5. some secret stuff.
+6. some secret stuff.

+vishnupratikvennelakanti@gmail.com

 <!--
 **vvennela/vvennela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.